Whiteout (2009 film): Plot

-Stetko and pilot Delfy (Columbus Short) fly to the remote Haworth Mesa to retrieve a discovered body.
-The dead man is Anton Weiss (Marc James Beauchamp), one of a group of three scientists looking for meteorites.
-An autopsy finds evidence of murder by ax.
-A murder requires a federal investigation; Stetko considers sending the body to McMurdo Station to avoid spending another winter in Antarctica, but decides to continue the investigation.
-When Stetko goes to speak to one of the others at Vostok Station, she finds him dying from a neck wound and is herself attacked by a black-clad man with an ax.
-Stetko injures her hands in escaping, losing the wet skin of her fingers on the metal handle of a door.
-Later, she finds Robert Pryce (Gabriel Macht), a United Nations security agent, examining the body of the second scientist.
-They conclude that the third, who is missing, must be the killer and set out to explore the group's most recent search site.
-There, Stetko falls through the ice to find the old Russian cargo plane.
-Pryce and Delfy join her to investigate, and they realize that the locked box had been opened and six cylinders removed.
-Pryce reveals that it is possible that nuclear fuel of interest to arms traffickers may be in the cylinders.
+A pilot named Delfy reports a dead body and flies Stetko and Doc out to the remote Haworth Mesa to retrieve it.
+The dead man is Anton Weiss, one of a group of three scientists looking for meteorites.
+An autopsy performed by Doc finds stitching on a leg wound and evidence of murder by ice axe.
+Stetko considers sending the body to McMurdo Station to avoid spending the winter in Antarctica, but she instead continues the investigation herself.
+She receives a call from John Mooney, another of the three scientists, asking her to meet him at Vostok Station.
+She and Delfy fly to Vostok but cannot find him.
+Stetko discovers Mooney dying from a neck wound and is attacked by a black-clad man with an ice axe.
+She escapes but injures her hands, losing the wet skin of her fingers on the metal handle of a door and falling unconscious.

+Returning to the murder scene, Stetko and Delfy find Robert Pryce, a United Nations security agent, examining Mooney's body.
+They conclude that the missing third scientist, Michael Rubin, must be the killer and set out to explore the group's most recent search site.
+There, Stetko falls through the ice and finds the old Russian cargo plane.
+Pryce and Delfy join her to investigate, and they find the locked box opened and six cylinders removed.
+Pryce suggests that nuclear fuel of interest to arms traffickers may be in the cylinders.

-Stetko must have her badly frostbitten fingers amputated by Doc.
-She then finds the missing scientist hiding in her office.
-He tells her that he and his two companions found the plane and took the canisters, but the killer has them now.
-Before Stetko can protect him he is killed, but Stetko captures his killer, who is revealed to be Australian biologist Russell Haden (Alex O'Loughlin).
+Back at the station, Stetko has her two badly frostbitten fingers amputated by Doc.
+She then finds Rubin hiding in her office.
+He tells her that he and his two colleagues found the plane and took the canisters but that the killer has them now.
+Rubin flees and is killed before Stetko can protect him, but she captures and identifies his killer as Australian biologist Russell Haden.
 The base commander orders everyone to evacuate because of the murders.
-With Haden locked in the brig and the winter storm near, Stetko and Pryce search for the canisters.
-However, Haden manages to escape and starts pursuing Stetko and Pryce.
-The three end up outside the base in a cat-and-mouse chase while the winter storm happens, and just when Haden corners and is about to kill Pryce, Stetko arrives and cuts Haden's safety rope and he is blown away due to the storm, cracking his skull onto one of the base's support pillars killing him instantly.
+With Haden locked in the brig and the storm near, Stetko and Pryce search for the canisters.
+Haden escapes, badly injures Delfy, and tries to flee in his plane as Stetko and Pryce pursue him.
+The three fight outside during the storm, and as Haden is about to kill Pryce, Stetko cuts Haden's safety rope, causing him to be blown away by the storm and killed.

 Stetko checks the last departing plane's cargo manifest and learns that the bodies of the dead scientists were not aboard.
-She searches their body bags and notices that the stitching on Weiss's old wound matches the distinctive pattern on her amputated fingers.
-Stetko explores the body and finds several bags of large, uncut diamonds.
-Doc confesses that he was part of a diamond smuggling ring with the others before Haden killed the rest.
-He had hoped that the diamonds would make him wealthy outside Antarctica.
-When Doc tells Stetko he wants to see the aurora australis one last time, she allows him to walk outside to his death.
+She searches their body bags and notices that the stitching on Weiss' wound matches the distinctive pattern on her amputated fingers.
+She opens the wound and finds several bags of large, uncut diamonds buried inside.
+Doc confesses that he, along with Weiss, Mooney, Rubin, and Haden, were part of a conspiracy to take and sell them after finding them in the canisters.
+When he tells Stetko he wants to see the aurora australis one last time, she allows him to walk outside to his death.